What is whisky made from? It’s an important question because it’s more than an issue of taste alone; it can also be a legal issue (boo lawyers!).

 There are loads of rules about whisky.
-For example, scotch must mature in oak for at least three years, and bourbon has to age in new oak barrels.
+For example, Scotch must mature in oak for at least three years, and bourbon has to age in new, charred oak barrels.
 For this blog, I want to focus on what whisky is made from, specifically the grains used.
 We have other blogs that go into more detail about the rules for whiskies in different countries.
-You should give those a read if you want to learn more.
+Check those out if you want to learn more.

 For now, let’s focus on the grain.

 Single malt is made from 100% malted barley.
 The barley doesn’t need to be from Scotland.
 Some of the distilleries that use Scottish barley make it a point of pride.
+Other distilleries might use a combination of Scottish and non-Scottish barley.
+Also, only a handful of distilleries still malt their own barley on site.
 Springbank, for example, does all their production on-site; from grain to glass.
-That means they only use Scottish barley.
-Other distilleries might use a combination of Scottish and non-Scottish barley.

 Single malt whisky comes from malted barley made at a single distillery and made in a swan-neck pot still.
 It can come from different types of casks, even with different ages.
 When it comes to the grain in the whisky, what matters is that the whisky was made from malted barley and was all distilled at the same distillery.

 Blended malt is made from 100% malted barley with whiskies from different distilleries (2 or more).

 Like single malt, single grain comes from one distillery.
 While single malt whisky must be 100% malted barley, single grain whisky can be made from any cereal grain.
 In Scotland, this includes small amounts of malted barley in combination with another grain.